-ie. The founding nations in the European Community are numerous: Holland,
+ie. |Founding nations of the European Community include: Holland, Germany, and France.

-Germany, Belgium, France.

 Short sentences in English can also be joined together with coordinating conjunctions (ie. and, but) and subordinating conjunctions (ie. because, since).

 I got up early and I rode my bicycle to school because I needed some exercise.